FluxO4/race-circuit-maker/Assets/Circuit Shaper by onomi/Structure/OnomiCircuitShaperStructure.md

     -   `List<RailingData> Railings`: Railings attached to this road.
     -   `BridgeData Bridge`: Optional bridge structure.
 -   `RailingData`
+    -   `int MaterialIndex`: Material index for the railing mesh.
+    -   `bool IsVisible`: Whether the railing should be rendered.
     -   `float RailingHeight`: Vertical height of the railing.
     -   `float Min`: Start position (0-1 along road).
     -   `float Max`: End position (0-1 along road).
     -   `float HorizontalPosition`: Position across road width (0-1, where 0 is left edge, 1 is right edge).
+    -   `Vector2 UVTile`: UV tiling factor for the railing texture.
+    -   `Vector2 UVOffset`: UV offset for the railing texture.
 -   `BridgeData`
+    -   `bool Enabled`: Whether the bridge is active.
+    -   `int MaterialIndex`: Material index for the bridge mesh.
     -   `bool UseTemplate`: If true, use I-beam template; if false, use custom shape.
     -   `List<Vector2> BridgeShapePoints`: Custom 2D profile points (if not using template).
     -   `Vector2 UVTile`: UV tiling for bridge texture.
+    -   `Vector2 UVOffset`: UV offset for bridge texture.
     -   `float TemplateEdgeWidth`: Width of template edge beams.
     -   `float TemplateBridgeHeight`: Height of template I-beam.
     -   `float TemplateFlangeWidth`: Width of template flanges.